 Meet Rachel

+My work is solution-focused.
 I like to identify and celebrate small and big wins.
 Sometimes the best we have to give is actually very little, but it is worthy of investigation, honour, and practice.

 Employment & Education